GaijinEntertainment/go-nakedefer/README.md

 ---

-`defer` is a golang analyzer that finds defer functions which return any type.
+`defer` is a golang analyzer that finds defer functions which return anything.

 ### Installation